-Place leg of lamb on cutting board or warm platter with leg or shank bone to your right.
-Using a fork to anchor meat, and holding a knife in a slanting position almost parallel to the surface of lamb, make a ¼-inch-thick slice about a third of the way along the leg toward the shank end.
+Place the leg of lamb on a cutting board or warm platter with the leg or shank bone to your right.
+Using a fork to anchor meat, and holding a knife in a slanting position almost parallel to the surface of the lamb, make a ¼-inch-thick slice about a third of the way along the leg toward the shank end.
 Remove slice.

 - Disneyland Beef Stew Recipe Slow Cooker